smileart/omg/README.md

 tmux
 ===============
-OMG uses `tmux` as your usual working environment and as pairing instrument.
+OMG uses `tmux` as your usual working environment and as a pairing instrument.
 All your `zsh` or `vim` sessions are supposed to run nested inside `tmux` session.

 OMG's `tmux` comes with a nice panel and a bunch of useful tools and bindings.

 ![Tmux panel in OMG](https://bitbucket.org/repo/xgB9xp/images/823582099-tmux_panel.png "Tmux panel in OMG")

 Actually the only binding you need to remember is `C-a ?` which lists all other bindings.
 There you can use `/` to search and `N` or `n` to navigate search results.
 After, press `q` to quit.
-But here is useful bindings you should know to use `tmux` in the most efficient way.
+But here are useful bindings you should know to use `tmux` in the most efficient way.

 ````
 $ tmux # start new session